Survival in the digital economy isn’t just about who can acquire the most customers, but who can keep them coming back over time.

 By creating a better experience for your customers, you’re making it easy for them to choose your brand again and again.

-Start by taking the time to map out a customer’s typical journey with your brand, from the moment they land on your website.
-What action do you want them to do next?
+Start by taking the time to map out a customer’s typical journey with your brand: What action do you want them to do next?
 How can you help get them to the next stage in the lifecycle?